jduquegonzalez/Supply-Chain-Network-Optimisation/README.md

 ### 2. Transhipment Problem
 - **Introduction**: An overview of the Transhipment Problem, highlighting the differences and additional complexities compared to the Transportation Problem.
-- **Model Formulation**: This is a comprehensive guide to formulating the Transhipment Problem, with a focus on network flows and additional constraints.
+- **Model Formulation**: A comprehensive guide to formulating the Transhipment Problem, with a focus on network flows and additional constraints.
-- **Python Implementation**: Jupyter Notebooks showcasing the Python-based approach to solving the Transhipment Problem, complete with code snippets and detailed explanations.
+- **Python Implementation**: Jupyter notebooks showcasing the Python-based approach to solving the Transhipment Problem, complete with code snippets and detailed explanations.

 ### 3. Modelling Approaches and Insights
 - **Trade-offs and Insights**: Discussion on the trade-offs involved in network optimisation, including cost minimisation, capacity constraints, and demand satisfaction.